BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

 **Important info**

-We acknowledge that the use of satellite images alone such as AAI is not adequate to disaggregate dust into various particulate mattar (PM 2.5 and PM 10), as a result,  readers and researchers interested in indepth analysis of particulate matter need to augment their data source with ground based sensors such as The Real-time, Affordable, Multi-Pollutant (RAMP).
+We acknowledge that the use of satellite images alone such as AAI is not adequate to disaggregate dust into various particulate mattar (PM 2.5 and PM 10), as a result,  readers and researchers interested in indepth analysis involving particulate matter need to augment their data source with ground based sensors such as The Real-time, Affordable, Multi-Pollutant (RAMP).

 Thank you for reading.
 Feel free to comment or ask any question you have.